-- 6.2 Mounting and connection of the battery system - 6.2.1 Mounting
+6.2 Mounting and connection of the battery system

+6.2.1 Mounting

 Position the system in the designated place.
 When selecting the battery room pay attention to sufficient ventilation according to DIN VDE 0510; EN 50272-2 and EltBauVO.
-Make sure that the battery fuses (see Figure 9) have been removed.
-Mount the batteries on the respective shelves of the cabinet according to Figure 10 with the faston connectors pointing downwards.
+Make sure that the battery fuses F2/F3/F4 (Figure 10) have been removed.
+Mount the batteries on the respective shelves of the cabinet according to Figure 15.
 The temperature difference between the battery blocks must not exceed 3°C. The distance between the battery blocks should be at least 5 mm.

-Note: Prior to commissioning all blocks have to be checked for mechanical damage, correct polarity and tightness of the connector cables.
+Note: Before prior to commissioning check all blocks for mechanical damage, correct polarity and tightness of the connector cables.